GraymonDgt/PVZFusionArchipelago/README.md

 Q: When I connect, I have no levels to play and no plants unlocked.

-A: You have likely made a typo in config.json, double check your slot name and port.
+A: You have likely made a typo in config.json, double check your slot name and port and check the melonloader console for more info.